MI Console Overview

 Access Admin > Users & Groups > User

-If the access has been granted, a note will be displayed stating that the user has MI Console access.
+If access has been granted, a note will be displayed indicating that the user has MI Console access.

 3. Log In to MI Console

-Access https://<MI hostname>/console/ or Admin > Status Monitor > System Stats > MI Console link
+Access https://<MI hostname>/console/ or via Admin > Status Monitor > System Stats > MI Console link.

-1. Enter credentials of Admin user who has been granted access to MI Console
+1. Enter the credentials of the Admin user who has been granted access to the MI Console.

 4. Authorize via 2FA

-During the first log in you will be asked to enable two-factor authentication (2FA):
+During your first login, you will be prompted to enable two-factor authentication (2FA):

-1. Scan the QR code on your authentication app, e.g., Google Authenticator
+1. Scan the QR code using your authentication app (e.g., Google Authenticator).

-• NOTE: 2FA is required for every action which changes the state of the system or MI configuration.
-Information about such actions is stored in Audit Log.
+• NOTE: 2FA is required for every action that changes the system's state or MI configuration.
+Information about these actions is stored in the Audit Log.

 3. [Verify]